 The lower pools resort that included 35 cabins, a store, bathhouse, and footbridge across and it used to be a popular destination, but after floods in the 1970s, the lower hot springs were damaged and never restored.

 In 2020, the largest and most devastating wildfire in Oregon burned the property to the ground.
 The owners initiated restoration and rebuilding immediately after the fire and, currently, Breitenbush is open again.

 Location: 10 miles northeast of Detroit • Cascade Mountains • Oregon • USA

 Open: Year-round, for day use from 9 am to 6 pm (reservation required)

-Service: Gift shop, dining room, library, massage, yoga, meditation
+Amenities: Gift shop, dining room, library, massage, yoga, and meditation sessions

 Hiking distance: Short

 Road Access: Any vehicle, chains are required from November 1st to April 1st